gpuweb/gpuweb/proposals/immediate-data.md

 The `setImmediateData()` function is available in `GPURenderBundleEncoder` through `GPUBindingCommandsMixin`.

 **Behavior:**
-- When encoding a render bundle, calls to `setImmediateData()` snapshot the immediate data content at encoding time
+- When encoding a render bundle (as when encoding a render pass), calls to `setImmediateData()` snapshot the immediate data content at encoding time.
+The immediate values used by draw calls in a bundle cannot be changed.
-- When executing a render bundle via `executeBundles()`, the snapshotted immediate data values are applied
-- Immediate data is cleared/reset between bundles (similar to bind group state)
+- Immediate data is cleared/reset before and after executing each individual bundle (similar to bind group state).
-- After `executeBundles()` completes, the render pass binding state (including immediate data) is reset to empty

 **Example:**
 ```javascript